Deltares/dfm_tools/README.rst

 - add minimal version numbers to requirements.txt (maybe also to environment.yml)
 - create overview tree of all functions, also add missing functions here
 - write documentation as comments and generate automatically
+- improve testbank:
+	- parametrize importtest (and add other libraries from requirements)
+	- parametrize test_grid_gethismodeldata
-- improve testbank and arrange auto-testing online (jarvis?): https://docs.pytest.org/en/latest/getting-started.html
+	- arrange auto-testing online (jarvis?): https://docs.pytest.org/en/latest/getting-started.html
+	- replace 10**-9 by 1E-9
 - add comparable functions for sobek and Delft3D

 Related information